NeuralMMO/beta/rst/game_wiki.rst

 .. dropdown:: About the Observation Space

-    Each agent observes a groups of entities comprising nearby tiles and agents, its own inventory, and the market.
-Continuous and discrete tensors of attributes parametrize each entity group.
-An extra variable *N* counts the number of entities per group.
+    Each agent's observation consists of the current tick, its id, its nearby 15x15 visible tiles, up to 100 entities within its vision, its own inventory, and the global market listings.

     .. code-block:: python
         :caption: Observation space of a single agent